-The deadline to enroll in courses is end of day on the Wednesday (pacific time) prior to each course start date.
+The deadline to enroll in courses is at least two weeks prior to the course start date.

 COURSE FEES

 The fee for each course making up the 25-course Disability Management Practitioner Program is \$250.00 per course, which must be paid upon registration and prior to course commencement or the student will not be considered registered for the course.